School-Based Health Centers

 A full-time equivalent registered nurse employed by the school district (school nurse)

-The Arkansas School-Based Health Center Grant request for proposals is released by ADE via Commissioners’ Memo each January if funds are available.
+The Arkansas School-Based Health Center Grant request for proposals is released by DESE via Commissioners’ Memo each January if funds are available.

 For more information, please contact: